FailAcademy/learning/wdp-vancouver/_lessons/week-01/01-intro-to-html.md

 - Define what a mark-up language is and the function of HTML on the web.
 - Write well-structured HTML by properly nesting elements and applying appropriate attributes to them.
-- Use basic HTML elements including headings, paragraphs, links, and lists.
+- Use basic HTML elements including headings, paragraphs, links, lists and forms.
 - Use the HTML5 doctype and elements to semantically structure a web page.

 ---